 Plus, while the colors of the bath bombs look great the idea of bathing in artificial food coloring is a huge turn off.
 I don’t want to bath in chemicals – let alone artificial food colors (which will probably end up staining my tub anyway).

 For me, I’d rather make my own to save money and know EXACTLY what’s going into my bath.
-So I came up with this simple Homemade Bath Bombs you can make at home with just a few ingredients.
+So I came up with this simple Homemade Bath Bombs (Bath Fizzies) you can make at home with just a few ingredients – and they’re like a Lush copycat bath bomb recipe.

 There are a few ways you can mold these Homemade Bath Bombs.
 I used clear holiday ornaments (used to insert photos to make your own ornaments) as the mold to make the perfect sphere for these Lush-inspired bath bombs.
 They take a little more work as you’ll need to mold them, and then set in a muffin tin to air dry.